 Head on up to the Eureka Skydeck, a 360º observation deck in the Eureka Tower, located on the 88th floor.
 You’ll be in the fastest elevator in the Southern Hemisphere getting up there.
 If you’re brave enough then check out ‘The Edge’ a glass cube which hangs over the edge of the tower 300m above the ground.
-If you’re less brave then you can visit ‘The Terrace’ and enjoy incredible views of Port Phillip Bay.
+If you’re less brave you can visit ‘The Terrace’ and enjoy incredible views of Port Phillip Bay.
 The Terrace isn’t open in high winds!

 4. Phillip Island Penguin Parade

 It’s unlikely that you arrive in Melbourne and don’t hear about trips to see the penguin parade on Phillip Island.
 These tours are such great day trips which also take you to a few great places on the way too.
+An unmissable Melbourne activity.

 5. Melbourne Zoo

 Every big city in the world seems to have a zoo and Melbourne is no different.
 In fact Melbourne has a few zoo’s (Werribee Open Range Zoo, Melbourne Zoo and Healesville Sanctuary).
 Luckily for you Melbourne Zoo is very centrally located and is easy to get to.
 Just hop on the train from Flinders Street Station to the Zoo’s own Royal Park Station.
 Or catch the number 58 tram from William Street.